Magdalenaruizperez/-The-Spread-of-H5N1-Avian-Influenza-Between-Different-Bird-Species/README.md

 - `Gisaid.py` and `host_location.py` both independently re-clean the raw GISAID CSV using the same corrections and species mapping.
 If you update `countries_manual_correction_mapping.txt` or `species_mapping.txt`, **you must update both scripts** to keep them in sync.
 - `migration_analysis.py` contains a section that references a variable `df` that must be loaded manually (either `migratory_detailed.csv` or `nonmigratory_detailed.csv`) — see inline comments in the script.
-- File paths in several scripts are hardcoded to a local Windows directory.
-Update these before running.

 ---